Skip to content

 “Jill Sobule was a force of nature and human rights advocate whose music is woven into our culture,” her manager John Porter said in a statement.
 “I was having so much fun working with her.
 I lost a client and a friend today.
 I hope her music, memory, and legacy continue to live on and inspire others.”

-Some Streetsblog Chicago readers may remember that in April 2021, as the COVID-19 pandemic was starting to wind down, Jill played several tunes at our annual fundraising victory celebration, held on Zoom that year.
+Some Streetsblog Chicago readers may remember that on April 10, 2021, as the COVID-19 pandemic was starting to wind down, Jill played several tunes at our annual fundraising victory celebration, held on Zoom that year.
 Also appearing at the online party were fellow songsmith and former Windy City resident Meisha Herron, and then-Chicago City Council member / current Chicago Park District chief Carlos Ramirez-Rosa.

 So why did Jill Sobule appear at an event hosted by the Chicago region’s sustainable transportation news and advocacy website?
 I’d been a longtime admirer of her music and had seen her perform live.
 We became acquainted on Twitter after I quoted her song “Heroes,” about flawed historical figures, in a Chicago Reader article.
 She graciously accepted my invitation to play at our online event.